mgryszko/vitamin-rx/README.md

 * play sound
 * speak
-* display (notify via Growl)
 * dim screen (only for has elapsed)

-Code:
+### Technical

+* Pass std streams to notifiers
+* Rename Event.STARTED to STARTING
+* Add time to IN_PROGRESS and ELAPSES_IN
-* usage of some magic number/values to indicate nothing
+* Usage of some magic number/values to indicate not configured
+* Draw nice icon in Growl notification

 ## DONE